liu-cool-cmd/campus-commute-assistant/README.md

 ## v0.2 Live Trip (phase 1)

 Live Trip is an optional visualization layered on top of the unchanged static recommendation.
-A single foreground cache polls vehicle positions about every 30 seconds, pauses while the document is hidden, and reuses lower-frequency route metadata.
+A single foreground cache polls vehicle positions about every 5 seconds while the home or Live Trip screen shows a recommendation, pauses while the document is hidden, and reuses route metadata cached for 15 minutes.
 Vehicle GPS is projected onto TransLoc's directed route polyline; route distance, ordered stops, loop seams, stale data, and ambiguous parallel/self-crossing segments are handled by the campus-neutral `core/realtime` module.